-- 1. Large and fast-growing municipalities shall delineate the boundaries of major transit station areas on higher order transit corridors through a new official plan or official plan amendment adopted under section 26 of the Planning Act.
-The delineation shall define an area within a 500 to 800 metre radius of a transit station and that maximizes the number of potential transit users that are within walking distance of the station. - 2.
-Within major transit station areas on higher order transit corridors, large and fast-growing municipalities shall plan for a minimum density target of:
+- 1. Planning authorities shall delineate the boundaries of major transit station areas on higher order transit corridors through a new official plan or official plan amendment adopted under section 26 of the Planning Act.
+The delineation shall define an area within an approximately 500 to 800-metre radius of a transit station and that maximizes the number of potential transit users that are within walking distance of the station. - 2.
+Within major transit station areas on higher order transit corridors, planning authorities shall plan for a minimum density target of: - a) 200 residents and jobs combined per hectare for those that are served by subways; - b) 160 residents and jobs combined per hectare for those that are served by light rail or bus rapid transit; or - c) 150 residents and jobs combined per hectare for those that are served by commuter or regional rail.

-- a) 200 residents and jobs combined per hectare for those that are served by subways; - b) 160 residents and jobs combined per hectare for those that are served by light rail or bus rapid transit; or - c) 150 residents and jobs combined per hectare for those that are served by commuter or regional inter-city rail. - 3.
-For any particular major transit station area, large and fast-growing municipalities may request the Minister to approve an official plan or official plan amendment with a target that is lower than the applicable target established in policy 2.4.2.2, where it has been demonstrated that this target cannot be achieved because: - a) development is prohibited by provincial policy or severely restricted on a significant portion of the lands within the delineated area; or - b) there are a limited number of residents and jobs associated with the built form, but a major trip generator or feeder service will sustain high ridership at the station or stop. - 4.
-Planning authorities that are not large and fast-growing municipalities may plan for major transit station areas on higher order transit corridors by delineating boundaries and establishing minimum density targets. - 5.
+- 3. Planning authorities are encouraged to promote development and intensification within major transit station areas, where appropriate, by: - a) planning for land uses and built form that supports the achievement of minimum density targets; and - b) supporting the redevelopment of surface parking lots within major transit station areas, including commuter parking lots, to be transit supportive and promote complete communities. - 4.
+For any particular major transit station area, planning authorities may request the Minister to approve an official plan or official plan amendment with a target that is lower than the applicable target established in policy 2.4.2.2, where it has been demonstrated that this target cannot be achieved because: - a) development is prohibited by provincial policy or severely restricted on a significant portion of the lands within the delineated area; or - b) there are a limited number of residents and jobs associated with the built form, but a major trip generator or feeder service will sustain high ridership at the station or stop. - 5.
 Planning authorities may plan for major transit station areas that are not on higher order transit corridors by delineating boundaries and establishing minimum density targets. - 6.
+All major transit station areas should be planned and designed to be transit-supportive and to achieve multimodal access to stations and connections to nearby major trip generators by providing, where feasible: - a) connections to local and regional transit services to support transit service integration; - b) infrastructure that accommodates a range of mobility needs and supports active transportation, including sidewalks, bicycle lanes, and secure bicycle parking; and - c) commuter pick-up/drop-off areas. - 7.
 All major transit station areas should be planned and designed to be transit-supportive and to achieve multimodal access to stations and connections to nearby major trip generators by providing, where feasible: - a) connections to local and regional transit services to support transit service integration; - b) infrastructure that accommodates a range of mobility needs and supports active transportation, including sidewalks, bicycle lanes, and secure bicycle parking; and - c) commuter pick-up/drop-off areas.